 Our advisors help students develop interviewing skills through simulated job interviews.

 Frequently Asked Questions

 Depending on their program, Berkeley Law LL.M. students may have different goals, needs, and/or opportunities.
-Here are frequently questions asked by students in our programs, with some basic information.
+Click the boxes below to see frequently questions asked by students in our programs, with some basic information.